LebzaM/LebzaM/README.md

 # Hi there 👋

 I'm Olebogeng.
-I'm a fullstack developer, designer, moderator and currently in my final year studying information science.
-Im intrested in web development and design and thriving online communities.
-I mostly work on random projects on my free time.
+I'm a software developer, designer, moderator.